 Yes.
 Meals served to infants younger than 12 months of age may contain iron-fortified infant formula, breastmilk (including expressed breastmilk and a mother directly breastfeeding onsite), or a combination of both.

-4. How should meals where a mother directly breastfeeds her infant on-site be documented?
+4. How should meals be documented when a mother directly breastfeeds her infant onsite?